Did Big Sean Just Majorly Shade Ex Naya Rivera After Domestic Battery Arrest?

 Kanawha County Sheriff's Office spokesperson Brian Humphreys told E!
 News that a police deputy responded to a call about a domestic violence complaint at a residence in Chesapeake, West Virginia on Saturday and talked to Dorsey, who said Rivera struck him in the head and face.
 The officer saw minor injuries consistent with Dorsey's statement.
 Rivera's husband also showed deputies a video made during the incident, which also supported his account of the incident, the spokesperson said.

-Just before midnight, Big Sean, who is now dating Jhené Aiko, seemed to responded to the news majorly dissing his troubled ex on Twitter.
+Just before midnight, Big Sean, who previously dated Ariana Grande and is now dating Jhené Aiko, seemed to respond to the news majorly dissing his troubled ex on Twitter.
 He tweeted a video of a little girl saying a phrase to the camera (which may be offensive to some): "I told y’all n-----.
 I told y’all n-----.
 Y’all thought I was playing, but I told y’all n-----."

-While Big Sean did not tag or specifically say this was about Naya, Internet users were quick to infer that the words were directed at Naya, commenting with memes and comments about the actress.
+While Big Sean did not tag or specifically say this was about Naya, Internet users were quick to infer that the words were directed at Naya, posting memes and comments about the actress.
 The video has over 30K retweets and 66K Likes.

 Imeh Akpanudosen/Getty Images